I assume you want to become a pilot in the shortest time and work as a professional pilot to make a living.

 Once you have 1500 hours logged and have your ATPL, it is only a matter of time before you get your first airline job.

 There are plenty of vacant first officer positions in US airlines.
 With 1500 flying hours and an ATPL, you are no longer obliged to only work in the USA.
 Now, you can look for opportunities around the globe.

-Applying for an airline job takes patience and dedication as any other profession.
+As with any other profession, applying for an airline job takes patience and dedication.
 I believe it wouldn’t take more than six months to get your first job and start working as an airline pilot.

 Type rating training teaches you to become proficient in flying a specific aircraft.
 Once you’re in the airline, you get type rating training.
 This training takes no more than three months.
 But during this time, you will get paid.

-So, from 1500 hours to get your first airline job may take another six months.
+So, from 1500 hours to getting your first airline job may take another six months.

-I described each step and the duration for anyone to become a pilot from zero hours to 1500 hours and time to get their first airline job.
+I described each step and the duration for anyone to become a pilot, from zero to 1500 hours, and the time to get their first airline job.

 It takes one year to get all the licenses for a full-time student pilot.
 Another two years to work as a CFI and build 1500 hours.
 During this period, you must keep your goals straight.
 You can safely assume you will get paid to work as a CFI but not as much as an airline pilot.